gdub01/phx-cra-cqrs-gql/README.md

 Really you only take the loading time hit once.
 After that with redux offline and the service worker, it's almost instant.
 Then using phoenix channels (perhaps look at absinthe graphql subscriptions?), you can get live updates to the data.

 So the user gets almost instant loading with their last-seen data despite the app being not SSR'd.

+* If you want SSR and don't mind keeping up with webpack, Roman has a great resource:  https://medium.com/@chvanikoff/phoenix-react-love-story-reph-2-14a6dcadbbd0

 ## How to set it up: